Hummus and Gentrification in Jaffa

 “From all over the world, they come here, and I'm shocked,” Firaz says.
 “It's good for us also, we like to see people from outside here.
 They see us here, they see Jaffa, they visit the Arab places.
 In Arabic, they call Jaffa, yafa umm al-ghariba [the mother of strangers]."

-Alongside hummus and msabacha, there is ful, which is made from three different varieties of brown and white fava beans melted down together.
+Alongside hummus and msabbaha, there is ful, which is made from three different varieties of brown and white fava beans melted down together.
 The hot, slightly dense ful provides a temperature and textural contrast to the soft, voluptuous hummus.

 Whilst Abu Hassan can seek to reclaim some of Jaffa's past, it is still out of reach for most Palestinians.